jdbonner/Persistence-notes/README.md

 # Boot
+In SysV machines it is the /etc/init program.
 Then, init reads /etc/inittab to start creating processes in groups called Run Levels.
 The processes that each Run Level starts are defined in /etc/rc*.d

 /etc/rc*d